 As in years past, Target, Kmart and some other stores are coming under fire for opening their doors on Thanksgiving.
 Some employees say they'd rather spend the Thanksgiving holiday with family, not at work.

 In perhaps the biggest change in Black Friday hours, Kmart announced plans to open its doors at 6 a.m. on Thanksgiving Day.

-Toy superstore Toys R Us is again among the earliest openings, announcing plans to open its doors at 5 p.m. on Thanksgiving night.
+Toy superstore Toys R Us is again among the earliest stores to open its doors to shoppers on Black Friday, or as it should be known now "Black Thanksgiving," announcing plans to open at 5 p.m. on Thanksgiving night.

-Walmart, the world’s largest retailer, moved up its hours from 8 p.m. last year to 6 p.m. on Thanksgiving in 2013.
+Walmart, the world’s largest retailer, kept with its hours from last year.
+Doors will open at 6 p.m. on Thanksgiving.

-Target is opening its doors at 8 p.m. on Thanksgiving Day this year.
-That's an hour earlier than last year.
+Target is also opening its doors at 6 p.m. on Thanksgiving Day this year.
+That's two hours earlier than last year.

-Macy's, which opened all of its 800-plus Macy’s stores nationwide at midnight on Black Friday last year, is moving to 8 p.m.
-Thanksgiving Day.
+Macy's, which opened all of its 800-plus Macy’s stores at 8 p.m. on Thanksgiving last year, is moving to 6 p.m.
+Thanksgiving night.